orb-community/orb-website/docs/docs.md

 5. Click **Save** to confirm your Agent’s name and tags.
 ![](./img/new_agent_tag_save.png)

 6. Your Agent credentials should appear.
 Copy the *Provisioning Command*.
+This command contains all the information you need to run the Docker container with the given credentials you now have for the agent you just created.
 ![](./img/provisioning_command.png)

 7. Paste the *Provisioning Command* into your terminal (optionally edit "mock" to be real) and run the command.
 See [Running Orb Agent](/docs/#running-orb-agent) for more details.